sanj0/jess/README.md

 ![Jess at startup](img/screenshot1_small.jpg)

+**Note: current work on the project is dedicated to move it form a sandbox to an actual, playable chess game versus the computer**

 Jess is a free, open source chess sandbox, meaning you get a **standard chess board without any rules nor mechanics**.
 Any move can be done at any time, no matter the color or legality of the move.
 This makes it perfect to just **try